Rye & Caraway Black Bread

 Perfect for a Halloween or a Harry Potter themed party, this black bread is easy to make and has a gorgeous rye and caraway flavour.
 Serve with a hearty stew or a cheeseboard.

-strong bread flour
+strong white bread flour

 plus extra for kneading/dusting